max-moser/lightdm-elephant-greeter/README.md

 It's forked from Max Moser's LightDM Elephant Greeter (https://github.com/max-moser/lightdm-elephant-greeter) which is based on [Matt Fischer's example LightDM greeter](http://www.mattfischer.com/blog/archives/5).
 My goal is to make it a more feature rich alternative to LightDM Elephant Greeter.

+I prefer to use a greeter, and LightDm is my preferred.
+I wanted a Wayland native greeter and came across the elephant Greeter.
+I loved it, but felt it was missing some options that other greeters for X offer, such as customizable backgrounds, changing keyboard layouts and other things.
+My goal with this project is to flesh it out a bit more to bring it more on par with native X greeters.

 ## Screenshot